 - f.
-No lot in a subdivision may be sold, leased, or otherwise conveyed before the street upon which the lot fronts is completed in accordance with these regulations up to and including the entire frontage of the lot.
+No building permit for a lot shall be issued until the street is completed. lot in a subdivision may be sold, leased, or otherwise conveyed before the street upon which the lot fronts is completed in accordance with these regulations up to and including the entire frontage of the lot.
 No unit in a multi-family development shall be occupied before the street upon which the unit is accessed is completed in accordance with these regulations. - g.
 A person who conveys any land in a Subdivision which has not been approved as required by these regulations shall be punished by a fine of not less than \$100.00, and not more than \$2,500.00 for each conveyance pursuant to 30-A M.R.S.A. § 4452.
 The municipal officers Municipality may institute legal proceedings to enjoin the violation of this Article and may collect attorney's fees and court costs if it is the prevailing party.

-Commented [PS13]: The Town may want to change this provision to prohibit the issuance of a building permit for a lot until the street is completed, since lots are routinely sold prior to construction of the subdivision either to other developers or future homeowners to assist with the financing of the subdivision.
+Commented [PS22]: The Town may want to change this provision to prohibit the issuance of a building permit for a lot until the street is completed, since lots are routinely sold prior to construction of the subdivision either to other developers or future homeowners to assist with the financing of the subdivision.